ssm-lab/participatory-collaborative-modeling-sustainability-replication-package/README.md

 ## Contents

-- `/data` - Data file
+- `/data` - Data files.
+  - `data.xlsx` - Data extraction sheet of the 24 included studies.
+  - `QA.xlsx` - Quality scores of the 24 included studies.
-- `/scripts` - Analysis scripts for the automated analysis of data
+- `/scripts` - Analysis scripts for the automated analysis of data.
-- `/output` - Results of the analyses, including charts and numeric results
+- `/output` - Results of the analyses as used in the article.

 ## How to use